 Brag about almost getting caught Tweeting while at work.

 Brag about goofing off at work on Twitter.

 Talk about your co-workers on Twitter.

-Tweet about lying to your boss.
+Tweet about tricking your boss.

 Brag about lying to your boss on your first day at your new job!

 Admit to lying on your job application or resume.

 Announce you Want to Punch Your Boss on Twitter.